 So you’re new?
 Firstly, a warm Beacon welcome, we’re glad you have decided to join us!
-Everyone was new at some time or another, so lets answer some of the questions you may have to help you feel more at home.
+Everyone was new at some time or another, so let us answer some of the questions you may have to help you feel more at home.

 We have a page that shows where we are located, and if you select the ‘Get Directions’ button it will actually allow you to navigate a path from your home to the church via Google Maps.

 We’re quite informal at Beacon Baptist, and our services run for a little over an hour.
-We normally start the service with a time of praise and worship through song – led by one of our music teams.
-During the service we will pray together, read the bible and hear a bible-based sermon.
+You can expect in the service a time of corporate prayer and Scripture reading, a Bible-based sermon and singing.

 This is an important question!
 So we have a page dedicated especially to this particular subject.
 Kindly navigate to the What We Believe page to read up on this.